 The “you” beneath your in-group/out-group instincts is better.
 We don’t need to conceive of ourselves in terms of “tribes.”
 And we don’t need to conceive of our world in terms of the lines drawn by 10 major figures who sell all the books.
 We can figure out a way to heal with God (and grow) on our own terms.
 And we are probably better off doing that in a world that won’t require us to re-enact our trauma for the sake of its “wartime mindset.”
 We need peacetime healers for our trauma, not soldiers who took a spiritual CPR course.

-In my experience, the Reformed evangelical world wants our trauma when it has battles to fight, and wants us to put the monster back in the closet on Sunday morning.
+In my experience, the Reformed evangelical world wants our trauma when it has battles to fight (which is all the time), and wants us to put the monster back in the closet on Sunday morning.
 I simply don’t believe there is space for a traumatized person to be their full selves in this community.

 God, light the way to you that is beyond and outside of a world that would only reward us for our symptoms of victimhood.
 Have mercy on us to do what we must for the sake of our own faith, tribes be damned.